hxwang/DataCenterWorkloads/process-intrepid/README.md

 - Histogram figures
   - Fig 1: histogram of processing time of all jobs
   - Fig 2: histogram of processing time of all jobs, jobs with processing time larger than 24 hours are filtered out.
+  - Fig 2.1: cdf of processing time of all jobs
+  - Fig 2.2: cdf of processing time with filtering of jobs larger than 24 hours

 |Fig 1:Histogram Of Processing Time|
 |:--|